act-rules/act-rules.github.io/descriptive-link-5effbb.md

 The [visible](#visible) [text content](#text-content) of the target element, together with its [programmatically determined link context](#programmatically-determined-link-context) describe the purpose of the link.

-**Note:** There may be situations where the purpose of the link is supposed to be unknown or obscured.
-In those situations, the success criteria will still be met, even if the link's purpose is not described by it.

 ## Assumptions

-_There are currently no assumptions._
+This rule assumes that the purpose of the link is not ambiguous to users in general when seen in context on the web page, which is the exception mentioned in success criterion [2.4.4 Link Purpose (In Context)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-in-context.html).
+If the link is ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the link out of context which makes it more of a general user experience concern than an accessibility issue.

 ## Accessibility Support